dimasalt/farmnotebook/README.md

 ### Feeds Page
 - If even there needs to get/store more information on feeds (things such as mineral components etc...), consider moving feed properties to another separate table with structure "name" : "value".

-### Feed Requirements page
-- Create a seperate controller and helper for the page.
-Add ability to select animal and desired ADG (average daily gain).
-Right now only ADG of 3lb per day is automatically selected.

 ### Reports Page

-Just display with good search functionlity but without ability to add or modify anything
+- Just display with good search functionlity but without ability to add or modify anything

 ### Contact Page

-Add pagination to the contact page.
+- Add pagination to the contact page.